21Lectures/masterclass-content/README.md

 ```bash
 docker-compose up
 ```

+, or `docker compose up` in case you installed Docker Desktop.

 A line of the output should contain a link of the form `http://127.0.0.1:8888/?token=<token>` that you can open to find the Jupyter notebook.

 ### If you have never used Jupyter notebooks